piky/devstack/doc/source/guides/neutron.rst

 In most cases where DevStack is being deployed with a single interface, there is a hardware router that is being used for external connectivity and DHCP.
 The developer machine is connected to this network and is on a shared subnet with other machines.
+A reasonable MTU to use on that network is 1500.

 .. nwdiag::